 When the A Plant (Building 444) started operations in 1953, it was devoted entirely to DU manufacturing.
 Operations included casting and machining of components.
 While no details are available, processing of DU is not generally considered to be a significant hazard from either an external (photon) or internal (alpha-emitter) perspective.
 RFP originally received DU from Paducah, Kentucky, and later as feed material from the Feed Materials Production Center in Fernald, Ohio, as ingots in sealed cans.
-While TBD reviewer comments indicate that Paducah was processing recycled uranium beginning in 1953, available Rocky Flats records do not indicate whether fission product or transuranic (TRU)-contaminated uranium was processed at Rocky Flats.
+While Paducah was processing recycled uranium beginning in 1953, available RFP records do not indicate whether fission product or transuranic (TRU)-contaminated uranium was processed at RFP.